 - Click Select Base Policies, and in the workspace, select one or more policies to use as a baseline to define the settings for your new local policy.

-When you create a new policy, you can use any of the policies provided with vRealize Operations Manager as a baseline source for your new policy settings.
+When you create a policy, you can use any of the policies provided with vRealize Operations Manager as a baseline source for your new policy settings.

-- Click Override Analysis Settings, and in the workspace, filter the object types to customize your policy for the objects to associate with this policy.
+- Click Override Settings, and in the workspace, filter the object types to customize your policy for the objects to associate with this policy.

 Filter the object types, and modify the settings for those object types so that vRealize Operations Manager collects and displays the data that you expect in the dashboards and views.